videlalvaro/videlalvaro.github.io/_posts/2011-05-12-rabbitmq-chat-post-mortem.md

 ## Background ##

-Last week I started preparing a chapter for the [book](http://bit.ly/rabbitmq+) I'm writting so I had to come up with an example on how to extend [RabbitMQ](http://www.rabbitmq.com/).
+Last week I started preparing a chapter for the [book](http://bit.ly/rabbitmq+) I'm writing so I had to come up with an example on how to extend [RabbitMQ](http://www.rabbitmq.com/).
 I was looking for something fairly simple to implement that at the same time proved of value for the reader.
-Since recently [some](https://github.com/jbrisbin/riak-exchange) [custom](https://github.com/squaremo/rabbitmq-lvc-plugin) [exchanges](https://github.com/jbrisbin/random-exchange) had appeared on the mailing list, I saw this could be a nice example to implemenet, so I went for it.
+Since recently [some](https://github.com/jbrisbin/riak-exchange) [custom](https://github.com/squaremo/rabbitmq-lvc-plugin) [exchanges](https://github.com/jbrisbin/random-exchange) had appeared on the mailing list, I thought that creating a custom exchange could be a nice example to implement, so I went for it.

 In case you don't know what [RabbitMQ](http://www.rabbitmq.com/) is, I'll explain it briefly here.
 RabbitMQ is a messaging server that as such you use it to pass messages around in your applications.
-You can send event notifications through it; enqueue tasks for background processing; collect logs from many sources and filter them; etc. Considering all that, creating a Chat where RabbitMQ is used as the message router doesn't sound so _crazy_.
+You can send event notifications through it; enqueue tasks for background processing; collect logs from many sources and filter them; and so on.
+Taking all that into account, creating a Chat where RabbitMQ is used as the message router doesn't sound so _crazy_.

 For that purpose I created the [Recent History Exchange](https://github.com/videlalvaro/rabbitmq-recent-history-exchange).
 The purpose of having such custom exchange was to provide the user that joined the chat room with a minimal context of the last 20 messages that passed through the chat room.